Shinbashi: Places in Shinbashi

-Nakagin Capsule Tower modular commercial-residential high-rise.

 Economy

 The Shiodome City Center building in Shiodome includes the corporate headquarters and public and investor relations offices of Fujitsu, the headquarters of All Nippon Airways, and the headquarters of ANA subsidiaries Air Nippon and ANA & JP Express.
 In addition ANA subsidiary Air Japan has some offices in Shiodome City Center.
 In the late 1960s All Nippon Airways had its headquarters in the Hikokan Building in Shinbashi.